maladeep/districts-in-nepal-with-lat-long/README.md

 # districts-in-nepal-with-lat-long

-Dataset containing   name of district in Nepal with Latitude, longitude and other information.
-This will support for creation of  various form of  visualization.
-The dataset is scrapped from the various website.
+A dataset containing the name of the district in Nepal with Latitude, longitude, and other information.
+This will support the creation of various forms of visualization.
+The dataset is scrapped from a different website.

 # Data Dictionary